l3eander/pxe-server/README.md

-Create a fully functional pxe server OOB as an ansible role
+Create a fully functional OOB PXE server as an ansible role